Marble Pound Cake

 - Sift the reserved ¼ cup of flour over the ⅔ portion of batter and use a hand whisk to stir until the flour is incorporated into the batter.
 Sift and stir the cocoa powder into the ⅓ bowl of batter.

-- Bake until a toothpick inserted in the middle comes out clean (about 55-65 minutes).
+- Bake until a toothpick inserted in the middle comes out clean, about 60 minutes for a loaf cake and 45 minutes for a Bundt cake.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.